scrabbletank/farhome-rules/rulesdoc.md

 Some abilities may impose combat advantage against you or an enemy.
 Someone who grants combat advantage are easier to hit, giving anyone who makes an attack, maneuver, or spell attack against the creature an extra superior die to their roll.

 ### Attributes
-Your characters aptitude is represented by 6 core attributes: Strength, Dexterity, Stamina, Intelligence, Willpower, Charisma.
+Your characters aptitude is represented by 6 core attributes: strength, Dexterity, stamina, intelligence, willpower, Charisma.
 Each attribute governs a number of skills in addition to the following:

-#### Strength
+#### strength
-Each point of Strength improves your melee attacks.
+Each point of strength improves your melee attacks.

 #### Dexterity
 Each point of Dexterity improves your ranged attacks and melee weapons with the _finesse_ property.

-#### Stamina
+#### stamina
-Each point of Stamina increases your max wounds by 1.
+Each point of stamina increases your max wounds by 1.

-#### Intelligence
+#### intelligence
-Each point of Intelligence improves your Arcane spellcasting rolls.
+Each point of intelligence improves your Arcane spellcasting rolls.

-#### Willpower
+#### willpower
-Each point of Willpower improves your Curse spellcasting rolls.
+Each point of willpower improves your Curse spellcasting rolls.

 #### Charisma
 Each point of Charisma improves your Divine spellcasting rolls.